Urja4157/MyApp/README.md

 - Developed a comprehensive shopping cart and checkout process.
 - Integrated payment gateways for seamless transactions.
 (Stripe)
 - Created an admin panel for efficient management of products and orders.
+- Utilized the repository pattern to promote clean architecture and maintainability.